Summer Term 2021

-Please can we take this opportunity to remind you that your child should be reading at least 5 times per week at home (minimum) and this is being signed in their homework diaries.
-We also ask that your child practises their times tables using the Kumon cards that have been sent home with them.
-Both Year 5 classrooms are open from 8:30am for children to come in and read with an adult.
+Please can we take this opportunity to remind you that it is vital that your child is reading at least 5 times per week at home (minimum).
+All classrooms are open from 8:35am for children to come in and read with an adult.
 This is highly encouraged as reading is shown to be the number one way to improve your child’s learning.

 We hope you enjoy the term!

 Welcome back to a very exciting term, with a brand new topic to Year 5: Be Extraordinary.